hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-mail-domains-disk admin

-The function calculates disk usage for all mail domains.
+This function calculates disk usage for all mail domains.

 *******************************************************************